 I’ve tasted many cornbread casseroles in my day and this one wins hands down…Super rich and loaded with flavor.
 Delicious served as a side dish for all kinds of chicken or beef, including bbq chicken, hamburger patties, chili, or even a vegetarian meal.
 Great for a potluck!
 The original full fat recipe has ingredients such as sour cream, butter and 2 entire cups of cheese.
 This skinny makeover uses similar ingredients but reduced or fat-free versions.
 I found that using only ½ cup of reduced-fat cheddar cheese provides plenty of flavor.
-Each skinny slice has 205 calories, 5 grams of fat and 7 Weight Watchers Freestyle SmartPoints.
+Each skinny slice has 205 calories, 5 grams of fat and 7 Blue WW Freestyle SmartPoints and 7 Green.

 Prep Time: 15 minutes

 Bake Time: 40 minutes